-- keep them for your own use or give them as a gift
+- use them yourself or give them away as a gift

-- 2 litres of fortified wine (eg port, sherry), sparkling wine or any other alcoholic drink that’s less than 22% alcohol
+- fortified wine (eg port, sherry), sparkling wine and alcoholic drinks up to 22% alcohol - 2 litres

-Or you can combine these allowances - so you could bring in 1 litre of fortified wine and half a litre of spirits (both half of your allowance).
+You can split this last allowance, eg you could bring 1 litre of fortified wine and half a litre of spirits (both half of your allowance).